izderadicka/thetool/README.md

     * More actions - change any setting via GSettings, call any DBUS method, launch programs, disable/enabe ports
-    * Power off when a  player (with DBus Interface enabled)  finishes playing
     * One click disabling of screensaver ( not all video player have support for disabling screensaver)
-    * Any other idea for quick task that need to be accessible very quickly
+    * Any other idea for quick task that needs to be accessible very quickly

 Will see what plans I can realize.